portlandcodeschool/jsi/_posts/00-02-01-input-serialization.md

     You found the treasure!
 </aside>

 The above game was played on the following map.
-The input file that produced this map can be found along with a library that does some game related stuff in the [JSI Game Library][github-jsi-game-library].
+The input file that produced this map can be found, along with a library that does some game-related stuff, in the [JSI Game Library][github-jsi-game-library].

     +---------+---------+---------+---------+
     |         |         |         |         |